 This is an outline and a rough schedule of the material we will discuss over the course of the semester.
 It is subject to change at any time.
+Please refer to it often (at least weekly) so that there will be no surprises!

 Prepare the following reading and listening assignments on your own for each class date listed below.
+Do the assigned reading and listening BEFORE the class meeting date listed for that assignment.

 Be ready to discuss the assigned reading and listening for each day.